French to Vietnamese video translation | AI tool | HeyGen

 Generate a French transcript

 Our speech recognition system creates a time-coded transcript from your French audio.
-This ensures subtitle timing lines up naturally with the original video.
+This ensures subtitle timing aligns naturally with the original video.

 Translate French to Vietnamese